ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/network-traffic-apimanager.md

 ### HTTP/HTTPS Proxy

-Use a HTTP/HTTPS Proxy for communication to the AMPLIFY Platform.
+Use a HTTP/HTTPS Proxy for communication to the Amplify Platform.
 This configuration is set for both the [Discovery](/docs/central/connect-api-manager/agent-variables/) and [Traceability Agents](/docs/central/connect-api-manager/agent-variables/).

 ### SOCKS5 Proxy

-Use a SOCKS5 Proxy for communication to the AMPLIFY Platform when sending API Traffic Events.
+Use a SOCKS5 Proxy for communication to the Amplify Platform when sending API Traffic Events.
 This configuration is set only for [Traceability Agents](/docs/central/connect-api-manager/agent-variables/#specific-variables-for-traceability-agent).

 ### Proxy authentication